 If you are interested in a hands-on approach to learning about mushrooms, this is a great way to learn.
 You will carpool with a small group of WVMS members to a location in the forest and hunt for mushrooms.
 Bring a field guide and get your hands dirty!
 Just remember to take the Foray Safety class and never eat anything until YOU are 100% sure you can identify it.

 Wherever you are at in your knowledge, you are welcome to join us in a small group study session, to learn more about the science of mushrooms.
 In these sessions you will learn about classification, botanical latin, using keys to identify a specimen, habitat, and so much more.
 The groups are open to any member in good standing with a limit of 5 people per group.
-The groups are self-lead and are accompanied with a code to a Google Classroom where you will find a syllabi, lesson plans, resources and foray guidelines for collecting and cataloging specimens.
+The groups are self-led and you are encouraged to look at the Modules to see a syllabi, lesson plans, resources and foray guidelines for collecting and cataloging specimens.
 To join a study group, you must have 2-5 people in your group that are ready to commit to the recommended bi-monthly schedule.
-Contact Autumn Anglin, , and add the subject line, "Study Group" when you have your group ready.
+Contact Autumn Anglin, email@example.com, and add the subject line, "Study Group" when you have your group ready.